Redefining resilience in buildings – From past to today and future conditions

 What should you know about resilience?

-When we talk about resilience in connection to buildings today, we talk about the climate-related events (climate change, extreme weather disasters, etc.).
-All buildings, regardless of location, are subjected to the conditions and forces imposed on them from the natural environment.
-The concept of resilience is gaining attention in terms of durability to withstand climate-related events, and at the same time, redundancy is also being designed to protect occupants when critical building systems fail.
+When we talk about resilience in relation to buildings today, we refer to climate-related events (climate change, extreme weather disasters, etc.).
+All buildings, regardless of location, are subjected to the conditions and forces imposed by the natural environment.
+The concept of resilience is gaining attention for its ability to withstand climate-related events, and redundancy is also being designed to protect occupants when critical building systems fail.

-Design professionals and building codes address and strengthen buildings' resilience to a basic level through engineering and architectural approaches, using, for example, material durability and withstanding ability, including absorption effects.
+Design professionals and building codes address and strengthen buildings' resilience to a basic level through engineering and architectural approaches, using, for example, material durability and the ability to withstand, including absorption effects.

 Resilience through adaptability and flexibility